kvrancic/interview-analyzer-archiver/README.md

-# 🎙️ Automated Internship Assistant
+# 🎙️ Interview Learning Assistant

-An AI-powered multi-agent system that analyzes interview audio recordings and provides comprehensive feedback using CrewAI and OpenRouter.
+An AI-powered multi-agent system that transforms interview audio recordings into comprehensive learning documents with Q&A pairs and model answers using CrewAI.

 ## 📋 Overview

 This project implements a sophisticated 6-agent sequential workflow that:
 1. Transcribes interview audio using GPT-4o audio preview
-2. Structures the transcript into Q&A format
+2. Extracts every Q&A pair from the interview
-3. Analyzes technical responses with expert-level feedback
+3. Generates comprehensive model answers for each question
-4. Provides holistic performance review
+4. Analyzes performance gaps and learning opportunities
-5. Ensures quality and coherence
+5. Formats everything into a clean study document
-6. Exports results to Notion or markdown
+6. Exports results as structured markdown files

 ## 🚀 Features

 - **Audio Transcription**: Supports MP3, WAV, M4A, OGG, and WebM formats (up to 20MB)
-- **Intelligent Analysis**: Distinguishes between technical and behavioral questions
+- **Complete Q&A Extraction**: Captures every single question and answer from the interview
-- **Expert Feedback**: Compares answers against ideal responses from a "Principal Engineer AI"
+- **Model Answer Generation**: Provides comprehensive correct answers for all questions
-- **Performance Coaching**: Provides actionable feedback on both technical and communication skills
+- **Topic Organization**: Groups related questions into logical sections
-- **Flexible Export**: Saves to Notion database or local markdown files
+- **Learning Focused**: Designed for interview preparation and knowledge archiving
-- **Multi-Model Support**: Uses different AI models optimized for each task
+- **Multi-Model Support**: Uses optimized AI models for each specific task

 ## 🛠️ Installation